Dmytro-Kuskov/solar-radiation/README.md

 ## Overview
 This project explores the prediction of **solar radiation flux** using reanalysis data (AgERA5), topography (GMTED2010 DEM), and astronomical calculations.
-The workflow includes dataset preparation, feature engineering, and benchmarking of both linear and non-linear regression models.
+The workflow includes dataset preparation, feature engineering, and modeling of both linear and non-linear regression models.

 ---